 - a.
 Name the parts of a stock anchor and a stockless anchor. - b.
 Describe five types of anchors.
-Describe how each type holds the bottom, the kind of bottom in which it holds best, and the advantages or disadvantages of each type. - c.
+Describe how each type holds the bottom, the kind of bottom in which it holds best, and the advantages or disadvantages of each type.
+Discuss the challenges of using an anchor with paddlecraft compared to larger vessels. - c.
 Calculate the amount of anchor rode necessary for your ship's primary vessel in the following depths: 10, 20, and 30 feet in normal and storm conditions. - d.
-Demonstrate the ability to set and weigh anchor.
+Demonstrate the ability to set and weigh anchor appropriate for your vessel.